Pet Bird Care - The Basics:

 - Sitting on the cage bottom

-- Coughing, sneezing, abnormal breathing sounds
+- Coughing, sneezing, and abnormal breathing sounds

 - Nasal discharge